Anxiety Disorders

 Self Test for Anxiety

-This Self-Assessment Test for Anxiety called the General Anxiety Disorders screening tool with the 7 questions (GAD-7).
+This Self-Assessment Test for Anxiety is called the General Anxiety Disorders screening tool with seven questions (GAD-7).
 It can help you find out if you might have an anxiety disorder that needs treatment.
-It calculates how many common symptoms you have and, based on your answers, suggests where you might be on a scale, from mild to severe anxiety.
+It calculates how many common symptoms you have and, based on your answers, suggests where you might be on a scale from mild to severe anxiety.

 Hamilton Anxiety Rating Scale (HAM-A) for Rating by Clinicians

-The Hamilton Anxiety Rating Scale (HAM-A) was one of the first rating scales developed to measure the severity of anxiety symptoms and is still widely used today in both clinical and research settings.
+The Hamilton Anxiety Rating Scale (HAM-A) was one of the first rating scales developed to measure the severity of anxiety symptoms.
+It is still widely used today in clinical and research settings.
 The scale is intended for adults, adolescents, and children and should take approximately ten to fifteen minutes to administer.

-The major value of HAM-A is to assess the patient’s response to a course of treatment, rather than as a diagnostic or screening tool.
-By administering the scale serially, a clinician can document the results of drug treatment, psychotherapy or neurofeedback.
+The central value of HAM-A is to assess the patient’s response to a course of treatment rather than as a diagnostic or screening tool.
+By administering the scale serially, a clinician can document the results of drug treatment, psychotherapy, or neurofeedback.

 Brain Region and Anxiety Disorders from Neurofeedback Management Perspective

-Normally, the brain manages our fear and anxiety without allowing them to interfere with our daily functioning.
-If there’s a nearby threat, different areas of the brain help us make sense of the threat by amplifying or quelling our anxiety and fear.
+Typically, the brain manages our fear and anxiety without allowing them to interfere with our daily functioning.
+If there’s a nearby threat, different brain areas help us make sense of the danger by amplifying or quelling our anxiety and fear.

 The various anxiety disorders involve many different areas of the brain.
 These areas reflect both the uniqueness of each of these disorders and the features that they have in common.
-Anxiety is the result of interaction between a number of different brain regions — a fear network.
+Anxiety is the result of interaction between several different brain regions — a fear network.
 No one brain region drives anxiety on its own.
-Instead, interactions among many brain areas are all important for how we experience anxiety.
+Instead, interactions among many brain areas are critical for how we experience anxiety.
 Contemporary models of anxiety disorders have primarily focused on amygdala-cortical interactions.
-We only feel anxiety when signals from the amygdala overpower the cognitive brain, and into our consciousness.
-If you can rationalize that, then cognitive brain network overtakes and suppresses the emotional fear network.
+We only feel anxiety when signals from the amygdala overpower the cognitive brain and into our consciousness.
+If you rationalize that, the cognitive brain network overtakes and suppresses the emotional fear network.

 Symptoms of anxiety disorders are thought to result in part from a disruption in the balance of activity in the emotional centers of the brain rather than in the higher cognitive centers.